-- Cycling through Standby or powering off does release muting; the T 753 will return from Standby with muting off if Standby was invoked with muting on. - Changing input or listening-mode selections does not release muting - Adjusting the master-volume upward via the HTR 2 or the front-panel knob automatically releases the mute function.
+- Cycling through Standby or powering off does not release muting; the T 773 will return from Standby with muting on if Standby was invoked with muting on. - Changing input or listening-mode selections does not release muting - Adjusting the master-volume upward via the HTR 2 or the front-panel knob automatically releases the mute function.